future startup logo

 These people were angel investors.
 They did not ask about valuation or anything.
 They gave us money.
 I feel good that we took their money and did something good with it.
 Still, they are with us and are happy to be with us.
 We have raised money from Singapore.
 And we have a partner from India.
 We have four partners in the business and four angel investors.
 Two of the investors are strategic investors.

 When you do business in Southeast Asia, Singapore is the financial hub.
 That's why most companies operating regionally have their HQ in Singapore.
-When we approach any large client and when they see that our banking and our audit and everything is based in Singapore, they trust us.
+When we approach any large client and when they see that our banking, our audit, and everything is based in Singapore, they trust us.
 Singapore is one of the largest and most transparent financial hubs.
 To keep everything clean, we moved our HQ to Singapore.
-To register a company in Singapore, you need a Singaporean as a nominee director or a director, or a shareholder.
+To register a company in Singapore, you need a Singaporean as a nominee director, a director, or a shareholder.
 My Singaporean partner is a Shareholder and a director in the company.
 He also works with us in our day-to-day operations.
 Plus he invested his money.

 These all happened in the first half of 2018.
 We raised the capital we needed.
 We had a runway of 18 months.
 And we were fortunate that we got good-paying clients from the beginning.
 We never had to look back.